latelierco/NodeAPI/README.md

-# TypeScript Express Server (TES)
+# TypeScript Express API

-This is a sample server using Express, TypeScript, MongoDB, and Mongoose.
+This is a sample API using Express, TypeScript, MongoDB, and Mongoose.

 ### Getting Started

-`yarn install`
+`npm i`

-`yarn server`
+`npm start || npm run dev`